openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 TBD: are `nonce` and `client_id` included into the mDL to detect replay?

-## Combining this specificaiton with SIOPv2
+## Combining this specification with SIOPv2

 This section shows how SIOP and OpenID for Verifiable Presentations can be combined to present Verifiable Credentials and pseudonymously authenticate an end-user using subject controlled key material.